 - 4.1 For children with persistent behaviour concerns, it may be deemed appropriate to place the child on 'report'.
 Further clarification of this process is available in the 'Guide to being on 'report' at THS' document which is attached as an appendix.
 Children may also be provided with a Behaviour Intervention Plan which details the triggers and threat responses of the child and the planned and consistent response from adults.
-All stakeholders will be involved in developing the BIP. - 4.2 Our Pastoral Team provide Triple P and PAFT sessions are also offered to some parents to help support behaviour at home, develop relationships with parents/children/school. - 4.3 For children with an identified SEND, reasonable adjustments will be made in line with the schools SEN Policy, Equalities and Cohesion Policy, SEN Annual Report and Equalities Report. - 4.4 Physical intervention may be necessary to prevent a child from injuring themselves or others, prevent a child from leaving the school premises or to move a distressed child from an area of the school.
-In such circumstances, only appropriate methods will be used (staff have received guidance in this area).
+All stakeholders will be involved in developing the PIP. - 4.2 Our Pastoral Team provide our own bespoke Triple P workshop entitled 'Hand on Heart@home'.
+Staff are also trained to deliver PAFT sessions to help support the behaviour of younger children at home. - 4.3 For children with an identified SEND, reasonable adjustments will be made in line with the schools SEN Policy, Equalities and Cohesion Policy, SEN Annual Report and Equalities Report. - 4.4 Physical intervention may be necessary to prevent a child from injuring themselves or others, prevent a child from leaving the school premises or to move a distressed child from an area of the school.
+In such circumstances, only appropriate methods will be used (staff have received training in this area).
 Staff will use appropriate and proportionate physical management of a pupil if their behaviour is placing themselves or others' safety at risk.
-Staff are trained and would work under the guidelines of Norfolk Steps. - 4.5 At Thomas Hickman we believe that teachers have the right to teach and that children have the right to learn.
-If a child seriously breaches the school's behaviour policy and if the pupil remaining in school would seriously harm the education and welfare of the pupil or others in the school, the Headteacher may take the decision to suspend for a fixed period.
-This is the final sanction the school has available to deal with the most severe behaviour and this may be used as a result of all other interventions being applied and the pupil persisting in inappropriate behaviour. - 4.6 In the event of repeated poor behaviour, or a one-off instance of extreme behaviour, the decision may be made to suspend a child from school (See Restore Rubrik) his may be for a fixed term or permanently.
+Staff are trained and would work under the guidelines of Norfolk Steps. - 4.5 In the event of repeated poor behaviour, or a one-off instance of extreme behaviour which significantly contravenes school policy, the decision may be made to suspend a child from school (See Restore Rubrik) his may be for a fixed term.
 A decision will only usually be made after discussion with parents and children.
-We have adopted the Buckinghamshire Council Exclusion Guidance, August 2021. - 4.7 If the Head teacher suspends a pupil, they will inform the parents/carers immediately, giving reasons for the suspension.
+We have adopted the Buckinghamshire Council Exclusion Guidance, August 2023.
+We follow the Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement Guidance for maintained schools, academies, and pupil referral units in England September 2023 - 4.6 If the Head teacher suspends a pupil, they will inform the parents/carers immediately, giving reasons for the suspension.
 Parents and carers can make representations as per the letter of suspension to the governing body.
-The Head teacher will inform the LEA and the governing body about any permanent suspension and about any fixed term suspensions beyond five days in one term.
-A fixed period suspension does not have to be for a continuous period. - 4.8 If a pupil is suspended work will be set for the pupil to complete at home.
+The Head teacher will inform the LEA and the governing body about any suspension A fixed period suspension does not have to be for a continuous period. - 4.7 If a pupil is suspended work will be set for the pupil to complete at home.
 Following a fixed term suspension, the pupil and parents/carers will meet with the Head teacher to discuss the pupil's reintegration to school.
-If appropriate, an individual Behaviour Intervention Plan or a SEN Support Plan will be drawn up for the pupil.
+If appropriate, an individual Behaviour Intervention Plan or a SEN Support Plan will be drawn up for the pupil. - 4.8 At Thomas Hickman we believe that teachers have the right to teach and that children have the right to learn.
+If a child seriously breaches the school's behaviour policy and if the pupil remaining in school would seriously harm the education and welfare of the pupil or others in the school, the Headteacher may take the decision to permanently exclude the child.
+This is the final sanction the school has available to deal with the most severe behaviour and this may be used as a result of all other interventions being applied and the pupil persisting in inappropriate behaviour.